Yoruba architecture: Building exterior

+Pillars, posts, panels and beams

+Yoruba Revival or Neo Yoruba architecture

+There has been a revival in certain Yoruba building styles both in West Africa, as well as in the Americas.

 Brazilian styles

 Following the British conquest of Lagos, the town grew into a city with a varied population.
 This population consisted of the indigenous residents of Isale Eko (Lagos Island), Yoruba returnees from Brazil, Trinidad and Cuba, who had crossed the Atlantic twice, European merchants and British colonists, and mixed-race Creoles.
 Many African returnees from Brazil had trained in masonry, and they introduced stuccoed bungalows and multi-storey buildings with arched windows and doorways, influenced by Brazilian architecture.
 This style began to dominate colonial Lagos, especially in Olowogbowo, Popo Aguda, Ebute Metta and Yaba.
 Apprentices trained by the returnees later spread a modified variant across the region.
 These Brazilian style-houses were built with open spaces for ventilation between the tops of the walls and the roofs and verandahs on the front of back entrances.
 Two-story sobrados, quadrangular with central areas that could hold alcoves, chapels and staircases with accompanying passageways, became popular.
 A Sardinian established a brick and tile factory in Lagos, leading to affordable storey houses made from brick.
 The brick columns and walls were plastered with ornamentation, and further embellishments were incorporated into plinths, columns, shafts and bases.

 Stately houses were built and reproduced in different shapes and sizes by the Yoruba returnees from the New World into the city of Lagos.
-Examples include: the residence of Andrew Thomas, a two-story Brazilian-styled house designed with ornate works of plaster; Joaquim Devonde Branco's brickhouse, with wrought-iron windows; and the Caxton House on Marina, which was built with a two-story main building, two showrooms at each side of the main building, horse stables, and a garden.
+Examples include: the residence of Andrew Thomas, a two-story Brazilian Yoruba-styled house designed with ornate works of plaster; Joaquim Devonde Branco's brickhouse, with wrought-iron windows; and the Caxton House on Marina, which was built with a two-story main building, two showrooms at each side of the main building, horse stables, and a garden.